Wild Acres is located in Armstrong, BC, Canada and sells African goslings.

 Our matriarch pair of African geese did well at the Interior Provincial Exhibition in 2016.
 We won Champion goose!

 The African goose originated from the wild Asian Swan Goose of China.
-African geese are also quite a bit heavier than Chinese, and are better known for their docile temperaments.
+African geese are also quite a bit heavier than Chinese and are better known for their docile temperaments.
 They are a beautiful goose and are very active foragers of grasses and weeds.

 During the summer months, if they have an extensive range, they may eat little else but grass, but during the autumn and winter months when the protein content of grass is lower, they will need wheat and pellets.
-Always ensure there is clean drinking water available near their food as well as grit/course sand and oyster shell especially in the winter months.
+We supply our geese and ducks with wheat, pellets, grit and oyster shell year-round.

-Domestic geese do not need a pond (they only spend around 10% of their time on water) and a plastic tub is sufficient for them to be content.
-Geese prefer to mate on water so to ensure the heavier breeds are successful with this, they may need slightly deeper water than the lighter weight breeds.
+Domestic geese do not need a pond (they only spend around 10% of their time on water) and a large rubber tub is enough for them to be content.
+However, geese prefer to mate on water so to ensure the heavier breeds are successful with this, they may need slightly deeper water source such as a kiddie pool.

 African geese are long-lived and will produce for many years under normal circumstances.
 Geese don’t generally fall ill if they are kept correctly, so other than routine worming, they don’t require much in the way of medication.